 Le Grand is a very small town located in the state of California.
 With a population of 1,592 people and just one neighborhood, Le Grand is the 693rd largest community in California.

-Le Grand is a blue-collar town, with 41.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Le Grand is generally considered to be a blue-collar town.
+41.27% of the Le Grand workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Le Grand is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Le Grand who work in farm management occupations (15.66%), office and administrative support (12.50%), and sales jobs (7.08%).

-Le Grand is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Le Grand does not have a public transit system used by locals to get to and from work.

 The percentage of people in Le Grand with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.90% of people over 25 have a bachelor's degree or advanced degree.